 Dorchester Hall — Dormitory constructed in 1959 and named for Dorchester County, Maryland.

-Dormitory, oldest — Calvert Hall, originally constructed in 1914, is the oldest dormitory on campus.
+Dormitory, Oldest — Calvert Hall, originally constructed in 1914, is the oldest dormitory on campus.
+This was the first building constructed at the Maryland Agricultural College after the great fire of 1912.

 Duke's Tree — One of the campus's landmark trees, this massive, 76-year-old white oak (state tree of Maryland) was located across the street from the Memorial Chapel until August 2012, when it was taken down after suffering a secondary lightning strike and a borer infestation.
 Named after former university groundskeeper Jerome "Duke" Sellers.